Exclusive: India battles big pharma over cough syrup abuse, reducing supplies

 NEW DELHI (Reuters) - Indian regulators are privately pressuring major drug firms to better police how they sell popular codeine-based cough syrups to tackle smuggling and addiction, a move that is reducing supplies of a medicine doctors say is an effective treatment.

-India’s Cipla stopped making the product last year owing to regulatory demands, and U.S.-based Abbott Laboratories and Pfizer have had to reduce batch sizes by up to half, cutting how much medicine their factories can produce.
+India’s Cipla (CIPL.NS) stopped making the product last year owing to regulatory demands, and U.S.-based Abbott Laboratories (ABT.N) and Pfizer (PFE.N) have had to reduce batch sizes by up to half, cutting how much medicine their factories can produce.

 But they are pushing back against other demands, a Reuters review of correspondence between companies and regulators showed, including selling one batch to only one buyer and printing labels that specify where the drug would be sold.